shgong/ProgrammingLanguage/ruby/notes/2-ruby.md

 ### Planning for extensibility

-- For OOP, Visitor pattern is aa common approach
+- For OOP, Visitor pattern is a common approach
   - implemented with double dispatch
 - For functional
   - define data type to have other possibilities